evan-forbes/rsmt2dbench/README.md

 I also ran benchmarks for combining the two approaches.
 They're about what you would expect if you added the times for each previous two benchmarks (see `combined_performance.png`).

 ## Conclusions
 As mentioned in the issue, there are opportunities to parallelize data availability header generation.
-These rather unoptimized implementations show that there are options for easy performance gains should they be required.
+These rather unoptimized implementations show that there are options for easy performance gains should that be required.